Olf0/crypto-sdcard/README.md

 * Ensure, that AlienDalvik (specifically *alien-service-manager.service*) begins starting after mounting succeeded, to allow for [android_storage on SD-card](https://together.jolla.com/question/203539/guide-externalising-android_storage-and-other-directories-files-to-sd-card/#203539-2-externalising-homenemoandroid_storage).<br />
   Even more importantly (i.e., also relevant for devices without "android_storage on SD-card") this also ensures, that unmounting occurs only after AlienDalvik has completely stopped.<br />
   Nevertheless, these configuration files are also applicable to devices without AlienDalvik installed.
-* Boot time is not significantly prolonged, as unlocking encrypted partitions per Cryptsetup occurs in parallel to starting udisks2; after both succeeded, all mount operations are also started concurrently.
+* Boot time is not significantly prolonged, as unlocking encrypted partitions per Cryptsetup occurs in parallel to starting udisks; after both succeeded, all mount operations are also started concurrently.

 #### Version history
 * v1.3<br />